giorgiobolchi/jrc-egd/readme.md

 - `NACEdata.py`: list of NACE categories (level 0 to 3)

 #### Code
-- `LLM_NACE_chunks.ipynb`: script to split the data in equally-sized chunks, and automatically assign NACE categories to each EGD targets based on their content and the context of report 1.
+- `LLM_NACE_to_targets.ipynb`: script to split the data per TA, and automatically assign NACE categories to each EGD targets based on their content and the context of report 1.
-- `LLM_NACE_TAsplit.ipynb`: script to split the data per TA, and automatically assign NACE categories to each EGD targets based on their content and the context of report 1.
+- `LLM_NACE_chunks.ipynb`: this was an alternative script, to split the data in equally-sized chunks (i.e, smaller than by thematic areas), and automatically assign NACE categories to each EGD targets based on their content and the context of report 1.